12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Lift the Flap

 Where’s Spot? is a classic lift-the-flap book that’s a favorite of so many babies for a reason.
 The story is simply about a mother dog looking for her puppy who is hiding.
 She looks in various places, finding an array of animals that should not be hiding around the house.
-Babies love lifting the flaps and looking for the puppy.
+This book is lots of fun for babies.
+They love lifting the flaps and looking for the puppy.

 One negative to this book is that the flaps are flimsy and easy for rough little hands to rip off.
-We’re on our fourth copy.
+We’re on our fourth copy because of this.

 Llama Llama Hide & Seek by Anna Dewdney